mgutierrez32/winter2021-datamining/README.md

 Given an article URL, the package will classify the article as left-leaning or right-leaning and give the probability that the article is left or right, as well as giving a score as to how extreme the article leans towards one side or the other.

 When run, this file also calls and implements the `matching_articles.py`file and returns headline of the closest CNN and FOX articles.

+### File: `use_case.py`

+Example of a posible application of the article classifier.
+We have taken all the articles in our database (corresponding to all the articles published in Autumn quarter 2021) from NPR and AP and we have studied the percentage of left-leaning and rigth-leaning articles from each site.